 “Franklin Roosevelt was a great man and he was my political hero,” he said.
 “But I think he made two great mistakes in World War Two.”
 One was the internment of Japanese-Americans; the other was the decision “not to go after Auschwitz….
 God forgive us for that tragic miscalculation.”

-George McGovern and Sigmund Rolat come from different worlds, but they were both eyewitnesses – one in the skies above, one on the ground below – to the tragic reality of American planes coming within striking distance of Auschwitz, yet never receiving the orders to attack it.
+George McGovern and Sigmund Rolat come from different worlds, but they were both eyewitnesses – one in the skies above, one on the ground below – to the tragic reality of American planes coming within striking distance of Auschwitz, yet never receiving the orders to attack it.Dr.
+Rafael Medoff

-About the Author: Dr. Rafael Medoff is founding director of The David S. Wyman Institute for Holocaust Studies, in Washington, D.C., and author of 14 books about the Holocaust, Zionism, and American Jewish history.
-His latest book is 'FDR and the Holocaust: A Breach of Faith,' available from Amazon.
+About the Author: Dr. Rafael Medoff is the founding director of The David S. Wyman Institute for Holocaust Studies and coeditor of the Online Encyclopedia of America's Response to the Holocaust.

 If you don't see your comment after publishing it, refresh the page.